 Move all cribs, beds, furniture and toys away from windows and cords, preferably to another wall.
 These items could act as unintentional step stools that allow a child to reach a window or cord.

-We strongly advise you replace any corded window covering in a young child's bedroom, play area or nursery with a cordless or motorized lift system.
+Replace any corded window treatments in a young child's bedroom, play area or nursey with a cordless or motorized lift system.

-TIP: Every window treatment product on homedepot.com features a “Child Safety” section on its product page.
+Tip: Every window treatment product features a “Child Safety” section on its product page.
 Always check this section to determine if a product is the safer choice for kids.